Mercedes-Benz M-Class Review

-Reviewers praise the 2014 Mercedes-Benz M-class for its powerful engine choices, luxurious cabin and composed ride, though some rivals offer more standard features.
+Test drivers praise the 2014 Mercedes-Benz M-Class for its powerful engine choices, luxurious cabin and composed ride, though some rivals offer more standard features.

 - "If sporty performance is a top priority, the 2014 Porsche Cayenne is a breed apart, while the 2014 Acura MDX and Lexus RX 350 are also quite appealing, and less expensive to boot.
 But for those who prefer to cruise in dignified comfort, the 2014 Mercedes-Benz M-Class is bound to satisfy, as long as you don't need a third row.” -- Edmunds